micmejia/bible-dump/NKJV/Romans/Rom 11.md

 Even so then, at this present time there is a remnant according to the election of grace.

 ###### 6
-And if by grace, then _it is_ no longer of works; otherwise grace is no longer grace. [^a]But if _it is_ of works, it is no longer grace; otherwise work is no longer work.
+And if by grace, then _it is_ no longer of works; otherwise grace is no longer grace.
+But if _it is_ of works, it is no longer grace; otherwise work is no longer work.

 ###### 7
 What then?
 Israel has not obtained what it seeks; but the elect have obtained it, and the rest were blinded.